david-liu/hiking/README.md

 ### Firefox

-the crawler use Firefox as the driver to crawl web page, please make sure that you have install Firefox in your computer
+the crawler will use Firefox as the driver to crawl web page, please make sure that you have install Firefox in your computer

 ### Install MongoDB